Fort Pulaski National Monument: Union control

 Within six weeks of the surrender, Union forces repaired the fort, and all shipping into and out of Savannah ceased.
 The loss of Savannah as a viable Confederate port crippled its war effort.
-With the Fort securely in Union control, General David Hunter, commander of the Union garrison, issued General Order Number 7, which stated that all slaves in Florida, Georgia, and South Carolina were now free.
-President Abraham Lincoln quickly rescinded the order but later issued his own Emancipation Proclamation in 1863.
+With the Fort securely in Union control, General David Hunter, commander of the Union garrison, issued General Order Number 7 on April 16, 1862, which stated that all enslaved at the fort and on Cockspur Island were now free.
 Fort Pulaski was made a final destination on the Underground Railroad, as slaves throughout the area were freed upon their arrival to Cockspur Island.

-The garrison of Union soldiers reached 600 during the initial occupation, but as the war dragged on, Southern forces would obviously not be able to retake the fort.
+The garrison of Union soldiers reached 600 during the initial occupation, but as the war dragged on, it became clear that Southern forces would not be able to retake the fort.
 The garrison was later reduced to about 250.
-Late in the war, the fort was turned into a prison for a group of captured Confederate officers known as "The Immortal Six Hundred."
-Thirteen of the men would die at the fort.
+In October 1864, the fort became a prison for captured Confederate soldiers, mostly officers, known as "The Immortal Six Hundred."
+The rations given to these men consisted of "moldy bread, soured pickles, and limited water," resulting in multiple cases of "starvation, dehydration, dysentery, and scurvy".
+As a result of these conditions, thirteen of the men would die at the fort and be buried outside of its walls.
 After the war ended, Fort Pulaski continued briefly as a military and political prison.
 It would house a Confederate Secretary of State, Secretary of the Treasury, Secretary of War, Assistant Secretary of War as well as three state governors, a senator, and the men who had commanded the fort after it had been taken by the South.